City Of Coeur d'Alene

 The adopted Snow Plan sets the goal of completion of a citywide plowing operation after a major snow storm, at no more

 Information on snow and ice operations are updated at least daily.
-Citizens can contact the Street Department Snowline at 769-2233 during the winter months.
+Citizens can contact the Streets & Engineering Department Snowline at 769-2233 during the winter months.

-The City’s Street Department will direct snow removal and ice control operations to established priorities outlined in the adopted snow plan.
-These are:
+The City’s Streets & Engineering Director and staff will direct snow removal and ice control operations to established priorities outlined in the adopted snow plan.

-In the past, citizens have voiced concern over the time it takes to start plowing residential streets.
-Recognize that residential streets are low in priority and we do not typically plow them unless there is more than 4 to 5 inches accumulated on them.
+Residential streets are a lower priority and we do not typically plow them unless there is more than 4 to 5 inches of accumulation.

 A discussion of some of the more typical problem areas: